jmd-dk/concept/_sources/index.rst.txt

 decaying cold dark matter --- are fully supported.

-CO\ *N*\ CEPT comes with a sophisticated initial condition generator built in, and can output snapshots, power spectra and several kinds of renders.
+CO\ *N*\ CEPT comes with a sophisticated initial condition generator built in, and can output snapshots, power spectra, bispectra and several kinds of renders.

 The `CLASS <http://class-code.net/>`_ code is fully integrated into CO\ *N*\ CEPT, supplying the needed information for e.g. initial condition